StackTipsLab/bloggy/README.md

 # Bloggy

 Introducing Bloggy!
-The Open-Source Blogging Platform is Built on Python and Django framework that powers stacktips.com blog.
+The Open-Source Blogging Platform for developers.
+It is Built on Python and Django framework and powers [stacktips.com](https://stacktips.com) blog.

+If you are a new contributor to this project, have a look out for issues that have the [Hacktoberfest](https://github.com/StackTipsLab/Bloggy/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest) label.

 ## Key Features
 Along with tons of features aimed at enhancing the development and blogging experience.